Self-Supervised Place Recognition by Refining Temporal and Featural Pseudo Labels from Panoramic Data: Experiments

-\textbf{Implementation details.} The images are resized to $128\times64$ pixels.
-We set $n=10$ and $u=5$ as described in Section \ref{Stage1}.
-For scene 1 and scene 2, based on different sampling rates of the sensors, for each query, we respectively exclude its closest $30$ and $100$ temporal neighbors from the top-N retrievals as explained in \ref{evaluate_metric}.
+\textbf{Implementation details.} We set $\delta = 5$ and $k = 2$ in Eq.~\ref{eq:1} and Eq.~\ref{eq:2}.
+For each query, we exclude its closest $30$ temporal neighbors from the top-N retrievals as explained in \ref{evaluate_metric}.
+For the VLAD baseline, we use $128$-dimensional SIFT features with a cluster size of $128$.
+The raw VLAD descriptor dimension of $128 \times 128$ is reduced to $512$ by PCA.
+Besides, CNNI.R. uses pretrained model to extract the feature and follows the previous implementation for evaluation.

-\textbf{Comparison with baselines.} The edge of our method is more distinguishable on \realworld~dataset as proven by the qualitative results in Fig.~\ref{fig:query_realrgb}.
-As shown in Fig.~\ref{fig:qual_three_datasets}, there is an improvement in the recall rate using \titlevariable~.
-Furthermore, as shown in Table~\ref{Table_real}, \titlevariable~ surpasses other baselines in recall rate and heading diversity in scene 1 by about $2\%$ and $4\%$ respectively.
-Furthermore, performance in scene 2 does not improve because there are no spatial positives from different headings in scene 2.
-More importantly, the performance gap between \titlevariable~and other baselines becomes larger over epochs.
-As shown in Fig.~\ref{fig:realrgb_exp}, the recall@10 of \titlevariable~outperforms the baselines by approximately \textbf{$8\%$-$10\%$} at epoch $30$ as discussed in~\ref{GV_discussion}.

-\textbf{Dynamic KNN mechanism.} The distinction between the K-nearest-neighbor specification and the dynamic KNN described in Section \ref{subsec:expansion} is sharper in our real-world experiment.
-This proves that the dynamic KNN is a better mechanism for selecting feature neighborhoods because its flexibility allows the model to find an adequate number of neighbors for each location in the dataset.